otherness-space/getting-started/cheat-sheet.md

 `git commit -m 'Narrative'`

-## Combines the previous two but it didn't work on a new file just on file changes
+## Combines the previous It does't work on a new file addition, just on file changes, in my experience
 `git commit -a -m 'Narrative'`